JBlitzar/Text2Image/NOTES.md

 - What?
 Trained birds flowers, and results are terrible after 50 epochs, and FID is set to 0??
 - I will _try_ another 50 epochs
+- I'll owe it to less data.
+50 epochs is the equivalent in training steps to 7 coco epochs.